NeviduJ/ICTer-Workshop-Transformers/README.md

 ### How to use this repository in the workshop

 - **Clone the repo and open the Atto-GPT notebooks** in Colab or a local Jupyter environment.
-- **Follow the cells** to implement, train, and sample from tiny GPT-style models for Sinhala and Tamil.
+- **Follow the cells** to implement, train, and sample from tiny GPT-style implementations for Sinhala and Tamil.
 - Optionally, **explore the Pico-GPT notebooks and weights** to see how a slightly larger mini GPT behaves on the same languages.

 ### Credits and acknowledgments